 It certainly does.
 One of my favorite Scriptures specifically addresses this issue of toughness.
 And we will conclude with its powerful insight.
-The Apostle Paul wrote in the Book of Philippians while he was under house arrest in Rome, we believe he was later executed there for sharing his faith in Jesus Christ.
-He had, in earlier days, been through every conceivable hardship and inconvenience.
+The Apostle Paul wrote in the Book of Philippians while he was under house arrest in Rome.
 We can only imagine what kind of suffering took place in the damp miserable dungeons of that day.

-Who knows what scraps of wormy food and filthy bathroom facilities were available to him?
-Or whether rats and spiders shared his bed.
 We are told that he was chained around the clock and surrounded by murderers, thieves and social outcasts.
 Paul had every right to be distraught at that stage of his life.
 What had happened to him was not fair.
-There had been times recently when he had been publicly whipped, he had gone without adequate food and clothing.
+There had been times recently when he had been publicly whipped.
+He had gone without adequate food and clothing.
 He was once stoned and left for dead.
 He could have complained bitterly that the Lord had called him to a difficult task and then virtually abandoned him.
 The awesome why could certainly have been on his lips.
 But that's not what Paul was thinking.
 Instead, Paul picked up his pen and wrote to the believers of Philippi, "Rejoice in the Lord always.
 I say it again.
 Rejoice, let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious for anything, but in everything by prayer and petition with thanksgiving, present your request to God and the peace of God, which transcends all understanding, will guard your hearts and minds in Christ Jesus."
 Philippians 4:4-7.